ssherbrook/vad-graph/README.md

 # Voice Activity Detection Plotter

-Uses webrtcvad and pyqtgraph to detect voice activity and plot
+Uses SileroVAD and pyqtgraph to detect voice activity and plot